Wintertree Software Inc.

 Interactively checking text in a multi-line edit control

-If you want to check the text in a multi-line edit control (named myMLE in this example), follow these instructions.
+To check spelling of the text in a multi-line edit (MLE) control (myMLE in this example):

 First, declare the following local (or global) external functions: